pwichmann/deep-learning-with-vector-graphics-book/quiver_book/03_related_work/papers/Carlier_et_al_2020.md

 Not directly supported commands are: `{ VerticalLineTo V; HorizontalLineTo H; SmoothCubicBezier S; Quadratic Bézier Curve Q; Smooth Quadratic Bezier T; Elliptical Arc Curve A }`.
 These commands are replaced by others.

+Carlier et al. also add two commands that just denote the start and end of the SVG:

+* `<SOS>` -- start of the SVG token
+* `<EOS>` -- end of the SVG token; this command is also used for padding to fill up the sequence of commands up to the permitted maximum number of commands.

+All arguments of these two additional commands are always equal to `-1`.

 | Unsupported commands | Explanation | Replacement |
 |---|---|---|